 There are three types of birth control shots:

-It is quite effective; in fact the birth control shot is considered one of the most effective methods of birth control after the abstinence method and male sterilization.
+It is quite effective; in fact this contraceptive is considered one of the most effective methods of birth control after the abstinence method and male sterilization.

 The effectiveness of these injections is around 97 to 99.5%.
 Pretty good right?